 (iii) The load (copper) watt loss (I2 + stray loss) is primarily due to the resistance of conductors and essentially varies as the square of the load current.
 The VAr component of transformer load loss is caused by the leakage reactance between windings and varies as the square of the load current.

-(iv) Line losses are considered to be resistive and have I2R losses.
+(4) Line losses are considered to be resistive and have I2R losses.
 The lengths, spacings and configurations of lines are usually such that inductive and capacitive effects can be ignored.
 If line losses are to be compensated, they are included as part of the load losses (Watts copper).

+(5) Series Reactor losses are to be calculated and compensated as percent Watt copper loss and percent VAR copper loss.

+(6) The calculation for compensation of components on the Resource side of the billing point should result in a compensation that will raise the measured load values and lower generation values, if used for settlement.
+The calculation for compensation of components on the TDSP side of the billing point should result in a compensation that will lower the measured load values and raise generation values, if used for settlement.
+Once the data is made available, the TDSP shall ensure correct calculation and meter programming is utilized to correctly adjust the recorded values as required for the specific meter point configuration.

+(7) The owner of any device for which compensation is required, i.e. a device connected between the meter point and the billing point, shall provide to the TDSP all data required to perform the calculation of the compensation factors for that device.

 8.5 Reference Materials

 (1) The following additional references may be referred to for assistance when calculating the compensation factors referred to in this Section 8, Transformer and Line Loss Compensation Factors.